L1M1N4L/Onigiri-Project/README.md

 4. Registration to become a member to get promos(?)

 Japanese Course Website:
-1. Information about the course
+1. Information about the course + show promotion video(maybe)
 2. Registration for the course
 3. Simulation test
 4. Cultural notes